Powerlearnproject/se-day1-assignment-Boadejumo/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
+Software engineering is the systematic application of engineering approaches to the design, development & testing of software systems.
+The extensive use of technology in various sectors, such as healthcare, finance, and transportation, has led to a growing demand for innovative and reliable software solutions.
 Explain what software engineering is and discuss its importance in the technology industry.